LifeInLights/lifeinlights.github.io/workshops.md

 #Attend a workshop
 Workshops are open to all skill levels from beginners to experienced programmers and artists and will teach participants what's needed to create beautiful pieces of digital art.

 The next workshop will be held January 16.
+[Details here!](/create-by-the-numbers)

 [Click here to attend a workshop!](http://goo.gl/forms/xwE4O0bguo)